 Export Markets: Acadian has the ability to export fibre from its freehold timberlands, enabling it to access markets in the U.S. and Canadian provinces outside of New Brunswick.
-Fibre from Crown Lands is not generally exported from the province in which it is harvested due to export restrictions imposed upon such Crown Lands.
+Fibre from Crown Lands is not generally exported from the province in which it is harvested due to export restrictions and additional administrative requirements required for Crown Lands.